-Alain Deloire obtained his PhD in 1982 at the University of Montpellier II, France and a DSc in 1998 (University of Montpellier I, France).
-He worked ten years as a researcher and team leader in Viticulture at Moët & Chandon (Champagne, France).
+Alain Deloire earned his PhD from the University of Montpellier II, France, in 1982, and a DSc from the University of Montpellier I, France, in 1998.
+He spent a decade as a researcher and team leader in Viticulture at Moët & Chandon in Champagne, France.

-From January 2013 to September 2016, Alain took on the role of the Director at the National Wine and Grape Industry Centre (Charles Sturt University, Wagga Wagga, Australia).
-He served as acting Director, Research (Research Office, Charles Sturt University, Wagga Wagga) from February to November 2015.
-Alain is still Adjunct Research Professor at CSU.
+Between January 2013 and September 2016, Alain served as the Director at the National Wine and Grape Industry Centre, located at Charles Sturt University in Wagga Wagga, Australia.
+He also briefly held the position of acting Director, Research, at Charles Sturt University from February to November 2015.
+From 2017 to 2022, Alain was appointed as an Adjunct Research Professor at CSU from 2017 to 2023.

 Alain's impressive achievements include the invention of two patents and the publication or co-publication of over 250 papers in industry and peer-reviewed journals, including book chapters.
 He has also co-authored three books focused on grapevine physiology and terroir.